grafana/mimir/docs/sources/guides/shuffle-sharding.md

 - [Store-gateway](#store-gateway-shuffle-sharding)
 - [Ruler](#ruler-shuffle-sharding)

-Since default value of shard size is 0, shuffle sharding is **disabled by default** and needs to be explicitly enabled by increasing the shard size, either globally or only for given tenant.
-Note that if this value is higher than number of available instances (e.g. `-distributor.ingestion-tenant-shard-size` is higher than number of ingesters), then shuffle-sharding is disabled and all instances are used again.
+Since default value of shard size is 0, shuffle sharding is **disabled by default** and needs to be explicitly enabled by increasing the shard size, either globally or only for a given tenant.
+Note that if this value is higher than the number of available instances (e.g. `-distributor.ingestion-tenant-shard-size` is higher than the number of ingesters), then shuffle-sharding is disabled and all instances are used again.

 ### Guaranteed properties